timothy-makarov/media-shell-utils/README.md

 # Media Scripts

-Collection of useful scripts for working with media files.
+Collection of useful shell scripts for working with media files.

 ## Scripts